libmapper/libmapper/doc/tutorials/tutorial_cpp.md

   share a common understanding of the relatonships between instances when they are mapped.
-* **map once for all instances**: one mapping connection serves to map all of its instances.
+* **map once for all instances**: one mapping connection serves to map all of a signal's instances.

 All signals possess one instance by default.
 If you would like to reserve more instances you can use: